RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 58 (11/12/2021)
-- Commit "Window Resizing, More Game Dev & General Maintenance"
-    - The Engine now can change the viewport of the window whenever the window resizes
-    - "Room1.level" was made and now the map is fully constructed with the correct tiles
-    - Some general maintenance has been performed on minor parts of the engine

 ### Day 59 (12/12/2021)
 - Commit "Renderer2D!!!"
     - The Renderer has now been re-enginneered to support more of a 2D-Style Renderer approach